lucasace/Image-Captioning/README.md

     * Note these are inception checkpoints and not for vgg16.
 Vgg16 weights will be available shortly
  * captionfile is required to make the vocabulary

- ## custom dataset
+ ## Custom dataset
-  if you want to train it on a custom data set kindly make changes in the dataset.py folder to make it suitable for your dataset
+  if you want to train it on a custom dataset kindly make changes in the dataset.py folder to make it suitable for your dataset

  ## Results
  |Model Type|CNN_Model|Bleu_1|Bleu_2|Bleu_3|Bleu_4|Metoer|